quotient-im/gtad/README.md

 it does not try to collapse/eliminate any of them around Mustache tags.
 This becomes quite a problem if you try to get the nicely formatted text directly from GTAD.
-To save effort on repositioning Mustache tags desperately in order to get the formatting right (that can be seen in libQMatrixClient's templates) it's much more labour-efficient to feed GTAD output to clang-format or a similar code formatter.
+To save effort on repositioning Mustache tags desperately in order to get the formatting right it's much more labour-efficient to feed GTAD output to clang-format or a similar code formatter (libQuotient does that in CMakeLists.txt).
 If you still need some way to eliminate extra newlines, note that the ending `}}` of any tag can be put on a newline.
 Hence, the minimal way to consume a nasty newline is to just put a Mustache comment as follows:
 ```handlebars